Computershare Trust Company of Canada

 What is Personal Information?

-Personal information is any piece of information, either factual or subjective, about an identifiable individual.
-But personal information does not include business contact information if it is being used for the purpose of communicating with an individual in relation to their employment, business or profession..
+Personal information (or “PI”) is any piece of information, either factual or subjective, about an identifiable individual.
+But personal information does not include business contact information if it is being used for the purpose of communicating with an individual in relation to their employment, business or profession*.

-Most commonly, Computershare receives personal information about you when we are instructed to register securities in your name.
-This information can come from you directly but will usually come from a third party authorized by you, such as the issuing company, your broker or another financial intermediary acting on your behalf.
+Computershare may receive personal information about you from you directly but we may also receive information about you from a third party authorized by you, such as the issuing company, your broker, a class action defendant or another intermediary acting on your behalf.
 As another example, we will obtain information about you if you participate in an employee stock ownership plan, dividend reinvestment plan, or retirement savings plan that we administer.
-Depending on the type of plan, we may receive this information from enrollment forms you complete, through transactions we perform for you, from your employer (if it is sponsoring the plan) and through other communications.
-This information could include your name, address, date of birth, social insurance number ("SIN"), securities ownership information and other financial information.
+Depending on the type of plan or service we administer, we may receive this information from enrollment forms you complete, through transactions we perform for you, from your employer (if it is sponsoring the plan) and through other communications.
+This personal information could include your name, contact details (such as residential address, correspondence address, email address), financial information (including account details, securities holdings and transactions), a copy of a government issued photo ID (such as passport, driver’s license) and related facial recognition (biometric) data, date of birth, identification details/numbers (including SINs, SSNs), survey responses.

 Our Approach to Privacy